uw-madison-microbiome-hub/Qiime2-Microbiome-workshop/readme.md

-This workshop will cover amplicon-based microbiome analysis using the [QIIME2](https://qiime2.org).
-This all-day workshop will consist of lectures and hands on training to analyze from raw dataset through publication-quality statistics and visualizations.
+This workshop will cover amplicon-based microbiome analysis using [QIIME2](https://qiime2.org).
+This all-day workshop will consist of hands on training to analyze from raw dataset through publication-quality statistics and visualizations.
 There are more detailed descriptions and tutorials on the [QIIME2 website](https://docs.qiime2.org/2019.1/tutorials/).

 ## Get Started